gzhaha/myBase-Plugins/plugins/README.md

 ## 6. Export records to CSV file.js
 This plugin is created by peihaowang.
 It can be used to search the database/branch for a list of specified data records [key=value] and save results in a .csv file.

+## 7. SetBackgroundColor.js
+This plugin can be used to set the background color of the infoItem.